Musiiig/Musiiig/README.md

 For inquiries and collaboration, please contact [Project Team].

 *Note: This README is a work in progress and will be updated as the project evolves.*

+### Installation

+1. Clone the repository.
+2. Run the setup script.
+3. Configure the necessary parameters.
+4. Start the server.

+### Contribution Guidelines

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Submit a pull request.